zeimedee/vid-stream/README.md

 ```
 npm start
 ```
+##
-## visit localhost:8000 in your browser
+ visit localhost:8000 in your browser to view client